How to Use Bat Guano Fertilizer Safely In Your Garden

 What is Bat Guano?

-Guano is the excrement of birds that are found near the sea.
+Guano is the excrement of birds found near the sea.
 Bat guano is essentially bat poop harvested from wild insectivorous bats and fruit-eating bats.
 Several bat species produce resources for companies that make commercial fertilizers and soils, many of which consume cave cockroaches.

-In the 18th century, bat guano was used to produce gun powder and was actively harvested from bat colonies for that purpose.
-In fact, actual bat cave mines were created to harvest the droppings of bats!
+In the 18th century, bat guano was used to produce gunpowder and was actively harvested from bat colonies for that purpose.
+In fact, actual bat cave mines were created to harvest the droppings of bats.
 What essentially resulted was a wealth of guano deposits.

-Today, it’s popularly used as an organic fertilizer for plant life.
-The Organic Materials Review Institute has placed their stamp of approval on mineralized forms of it as a conditioner for your garden soil and as essential plant nutrition for your plants.
-Once applied, it will improve the growth and structure of your plant.
+Today, it’s popularly used as an organic fertilizer.
+The Organic Materials Review Institute has placed its stamp of approval on mineralized forms as a conditioner for garden soil.
+Once applied, it improves the growth and structure of your plants.
+Bat poop is also an incredible compost activator as it significantly speeds up the decomposition process.

-3 Benefits of Bat Guano Fertilizer
+Benefits of Bat Guano Fertilizer

 Nutrients